jens-limbach/SSv2-custom-sample-object/README.md

 -   Check if all the enum values are generated correctly
 -   Add a notes entity and api
 -   Re-name the referenced entity in the generated event
--   Remove the sample sub-structure in notes
+-   Remove the generated sample sub-structure in notes
+-   Map all value selectors correctly

 15. upload the adjusted metadata file in custom services